nbharathik/bibimbap/README.md

 ```

 ### Main Commands
-- `help` - Show all available commands
+- `/help` - Show all available commands
-- `status` - Show current configuration and server status
+- `/status` - Show current configuration and server status
-- `quit` or `exit` - Exit the CLI
+- `/quit` or `/exit` - Exit the CLI
-- `clear` - Clear the screen
+- `/clear` - Clear the screen
-- `config` - Show config file location
+- `/config` - Show config file location

 ### MCP Server Commands
-- `mcp on` - Enable and connect to all enabled MCP servers
+- `/mcp on` - Enable and connect to all enabled MCP servers
-- `mcp off` - Disconnect all MCP servers
+- `/mcp off` - Disconnect all MCP servers
-- `mcp status` - Show MCP server status (enabled, running, failed)
+- `/mcp status` - Show MCP server status (enabled, running, failed)
-- `mcp list` - List all MCP servers with their status
+- `/mcp list` - List all MCP servers with their status
-- `mcp enable <server>` - Enable a specific server
+- `/mcp enable <server>` - Enable a specific server
-- `mcp disable <server>` - Disable a specific server
+- `/mcp disable <server>` - Disable a specific server
-- `mcp tools` - Show available tools
+- `/mcp tools` - Show available tools
-- `mcp add-server <file>` - Add a new MCP server from a JSON file
+- `/mcp add-server <file>` - Add a new MCP server from a JSON file
-- `mcp remove-server <name>` - Remove an MCP server by name
+- `/mcp remove-server <name>` - Remove an MCP server by name
-- `mcp add-servers-dir <dir_path>` - Add all MCP servers from JSON files in a directory
+- `/mcp add-servers-dir <dir_path>` - Add all MCP servers from JSON files in a directory

 ## Configuration